Hghrv/GDPR-Obfuscator/README.md

       .
 Run the following command after installing AWS_CLI:
           Make project

+   Notes:

       The Make file will setup the virtual environment if needed, will install required libraries, then run unit-tests as well as PEP8 compliance and Safety tests.

       Pytest-cov and Pytest-flake8 are used as pluggings with pytest and Safety is used to scan seurity potential vulnerabilities and issues.

       This project provides a coverage of 95% causing no vulnerabilities found and the tests reports demonstrate.
 This could be explained by numerous comment lines and the backend policies enforced and ignored during testing.

+      Please refer to 'Notes on Unit-Testing and Mock-Tests' section for additional notes on tests.

-    - Integration
+Integration

       Uploading a csv file to input s3 bucket will trigger the lambda handler with the file location and the sensitive fields ["name", "email_address"] as lambda events

 ### Using AWS_CLI to upload data and retrieve output

     - To upload your local csv file to the bucket: aws s3 cp /path/to/your/file s3://gdpr-data-storage/new_data/test_file.csv

     - Calling the Lambda handler (if needed manually): python src/lambda_handler.py

       Note that the input csv file must be a valid csv with the first row listing the following columns and the second row listing the values.

-        Example of valid csv input: "student_id,name,course,cohort,graduation_date,email_address\n1234,'John Smith','Software','December','2024-03-31','j.smith@email.com'"
+    Example of valid csv input:
+    "student_id,name,course,cohort,graduation_date,email_address\n1234,'John Smith','Software','December','2024-03-31','j.smith@email.com'"

     - To get the obfuscated result from the output s3: aws s3 cp s3://gdpr-obfuscator-ouput/obfuscated_data/obfuscated-file.csv <your_local_path>

       or

         aws s3 cp s3://gdpr-obfuscator-ouput/obfuscated_data/obfuscated_file.json <your_local_path>

       or

         aws s3 cp s3://gdpr-obfuscator-ouput/obfuscated_data/obfuscated_file.parquet <your_local_path>

 ### Similar example using Boto3 to upload CSV data and retrieve CSV output

     - Uploading your local csv file to the bucket: s3_client = boto3.client('s3')
         s3_client.put_object(Bucket="gdpr-data-storage",
                         Key="new_data/test_file.csv", Body=file_to_upload)

     - Retrieving the obfuscated result from the output s3: s3_client = boto3.client('s3')
         s3_client.get_object(Bucket="gdpr-obfuscator-ouput", Key="obfuscated_data/obfuscated-file.csv")

       Alternatively, you may set an event bridge on the AWS console to set your own events and requests dynamically in order to handle the input and output files (gdpr-data-storage/new_data/test_file.csv and gdpr-obfuscator-ouput/obfuscated_file.csv respectively) in a streaming environment.

       By requirements, this project obfuscates the name and email address, but you may also set your own json events (See links provided in the documentation section to setup a json test event or an EventBridge on your AWS Console).

 ### Notes on Terraform deployment and Passkeys

       Optionally for code reusability and developement purposes, Terraform scripts were written to be deployed by running a <terraform init> command, then <terraform plan>, and finally <terraform apply>, thus creating three s3 buckets (input, terraform backend, and output) and deploying the lambda_handler.py with all the utility modules and zipped dependencies, in order to meet MVP requirements.
 The command <terraform plan reconfigure> was used after reconfiguring the tfstate file to be stored in the terraform backend bucket.

       Also note that the bucket names must be unique as required by AWS and therefore this project is provided with its own bucket names and AWS credentials for testing pruposes.
 However comments were carefully added in the terraform files (main.tf, s3.tf and s3_output.tf) so that steps could be replicated and re-edited by developpers if needed for their own AWS accounts.

       Please ensure that all package versions are the same across dependencies within the virtual environment as specified in the requirement.txt file.
 Also ensure that the correct version AWS_CLI is installed and that the AWS credentials are correctly configured before running tests (Whole-unit tests related to the AWS IAM account would fail otherwise).

       .
 To set your AWS credentials run the folowing sript in your control line interface:

         $ aws configure
         AWS Access Key ID [None]: YOUR_PROVIDED_ACCESS_ID